Red (band): Rated R (2023–present)

 The group's first live album, Until We Have Faces: Live and Unplugged, was released on December 2, 2022.
 During the announcement of the live album's release, the band also announced that they would release a new album sometime in spring 2023.
 The band went on both headlining tours and supporting tours with Alter Bridge, Mammoth WVH and Pistols at Dawn for January and the majority of February.

 On January 24, 2023, they revealed the name of the new album to be Rated R on their Facebook page.
 On June 16, the band revealed the album would be released on September 29, 2023, while also stating that the lead single of the album titled "Surrogates" would be available for all streaming services on August 4.
 The band also announced they would embark on the "Rated R Tour", which started in September and carries on until 2024.
 On September 1, they released two new songs, "Cold World" and "Minus It All".

 Red collaborated with Canadian Christian rock band Thousand Foot Krutch to remake the latter's song "I Get Wicked".
 The song, titled "I Get Wicked (Reignited)", was released on March 8, 2024.

 In June 2024, the band announced the "Emergency Tour", taking place during September, featuring guest appearances from Adelitas Way and Kingdom Collapse.

 On October 27, 2024, it was announced that former drummer Hayden Lamb died.

 On May 25, 2025, drummer Brian Medeiros announced his departure from the band.

+The band made an appearance at Welcome to Rockville, which took place in Daytona Beach, Florida, in May 2026.
+On March 1, 2026, the band announced the departure of original vocalist Michael Barnes, who retired from performing in order to spend time with his family, and the return of drummer Dan Johnson.
+Barnes performed with the band for his final show on June 5 in Dallas.
+AJ Reingardt of OHKAYA was chosen as his live replacement.